sandeep-tukaram/algods/README.md

 Go to [Sorting](sorting/README.md)

 # algods
 Repository contains notes, code etc related to algo and ds.
-Purpose is mostly for self serving - to better understand the space.
+Purpose is mostly self serving - to better understand the space.
 Hopefully it helps others as well.

 ## AlgoDS is fundamental ?
-Something fundamental, for me in simple terms, is reusable - reapplicable if not copy-paste.
-Personally, I consider copy-paste highly misunderstood and that it is the highest form of reuse.
-It simply makes life simpler and helps prioritize focus like non other.
-The prioritzation aspect of copy-paste is the most misunderstood.
-Statements such as copy-paste hinders understanding is synonymous to the statement that copy-paste helps prioritize.
-Its not the copy-paste, the act itself, but the decision behind what to copy-paste and what to understand is the one that is important.
+Something fundamental is reusable.
+While copy-paste is often criticized, I believe it's a valuable form of reuse that helps prioritize learning.
+The key isn't whether to copy-paste, but rather deciding what to copy-paste versus what to deeply understand.
+This decision helps focus our learning efforts where they matter most.

 Algorithm techniques and datastructures are reusable (fundamental).
 It depends on one's choice to either copy-paste, reuse (library), or understand.
 This page is about trying to understand the fundamentals.
 As part of understanding I write code as well.
 Feel free to copy if that is what is needed, don't have to judge yourself.